fanglin02/MMIP-Final-Project_Group10/README.md

 python parallax_scrolling.py
 ```
 Output files will be saved in the corresponding folders inside [output](output/).

+Note: To visualize intermediate results for each processing step (e.g., semantic masks, depth maps, layered RGBA images), run the scripts located in the respective folders: [2D to 3D](2d_to_3d/) and [Parallax Scrolling](parallax_crolling/).

 ## Results and Ablation Study
 All demonstration videos can be found in the following directory: [Demo](demo/).